 Skip to 1 minute and 25 secondsSo over many millions of years of these rivers flowing into the oceans, why is it the oceans' composition is different to that of the river water entering them?
 Something else must be going on to account for the difference between the river water and the sea water's composition.
 So now you've considered where the salt is coming from and how it's entering the oceans.
 What happens next?
 Where does the salt go in the oceans and where does it end up over time.

 Where does the salt come from?

-In this step, Dr Will Homoky (University of Oxford) talks about the process of chemical weathering and the transport of water by rivers into the ocean.
+In this step, Dr Will Homoky (University of Leeds) talks about the process of chemical weathering and the transport of water by rivers into the ocean.
 But rivers contain just a tiny amount of salt compared to ocean waters so there must be something else that accounts for the difference.